Centralization and Stability in Formal Constitutions: Discussion

 \subsection{Abstentions, Multi-vote and Turing-complete SCFs}

 It is interesting to consider abstentions, as they are very common in practice, including in DAOs, where users are not required to participate in every vote, see e.g. the NounsDAO data in \cite{gafniFairDM}.
-Abstentions may affect the results, especially when voters aim to aggregate information \cite{feddersen1996swing}, and are important but under-considered element of voting \cite{meir2025tyranny}.
-Technically, they could help by avoiding discussion of different tie-breaking rules.
-On the other hand, it complicates the binary definition of the SCF.

 Applying the framework to multi-vote decisions is a promising direction as well, as it could be interesting to see how famous methods like the Borda rule, Plurality, and so on fare in terms of stability.
 However, given our mostly negative conclusions in the binary case, it does not espouse much hope for better results there.
 The binary case is usually the ``well-behaving'' case in social choice (e.g., Gibbard-Satterthwaite's negative conclusion applies only when there are more than two alternatives).

-One thing that is unique to DAOs is that they run on top of smart contracts that are Turing-Complete.
+A unique property of DAOs is that they run on top of smart contracts that are Turing-Complete.
 Thus, we can think of SCFs that have a very general form, much more general than matching rankings to a decision as it is commonly treated in social choice.
 Whether there is a way to create meaningful self-maintaining rules in this way is very interesting.
 One path is by restricting the set of SCFs that we may transition to: our Section~\ref{sec:jury} and Appendix~\ref{app:anonymous} are examples for the implications of such restrictions.